Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/high-stakes.typ

 #image("gantt-charts/high-stakes.png")

 #admonition(type: "note")[
-  We plan to adjust this gantt chart as the season goes on depending on new deadlines that arise.
+  We plan to adjust this Gantt chart as the season goes on depending on new deadlines that arise.
 ]

 = Budget & Materials Management